tony-zg/bug-tracker/README.md

   A user needs to sign up and be able to use this application <br>
   </li>
   <li>
-  Once signing up, admin can assign projects to the users <br>
+  Once signing up, admin(manager) can assign projects to the users <br>
   </li>
   <li>
-  Users can also create bugs for the projects that are assigned to the users previously  <br>
+  Users can also create more bugs for the projects that are assigned to the users <br>
   </li>
   <li>
   Admin is in charged of everything included create, read, update and delete users, projects and bugs <br>